Rob Gronkowski Player Prop Bets for NFL Week 14 | Tampa Bay vs. Buffalo 12/12/2021

 Matchup vs. Buffalo

-- Against the Bills, Gronkowski has averaged 62.8 receiving yards per game over his six career matchups, 14.3 more than his over/under for Sunday's game.
+- Gronkowski's 62.8 receiving yards per game in his six career matchups against the Bills are 14.3 more than his over/under for Sunday's game.

-- In six matchups with the Bills, Gronkowski has had a touchdown catch twice, but never more than one in any single game.
+- In six matchups with the Bills, Gronkowski has had a TD catch twice, but never more than one in any single game.

 - Note: Gronkowski's stats vs. Bills date back to 2016.